sgmurphy/wordpress-plugins/siteorigin-panels/readme.txt

 SiteOrigin offers a single premium plugin that enhances and extends Page Builder, the Widgets Bundle, SiteOrigin CSS and all of our free themes.
 Find out more about [SiteOrigin Premium](https://siteorigin.com/downloads/premium/) and the powerful addons it offers.

 == Changelog ==

+= 2.29.4 - 19 January 2023 =
+* Added compatibility with Pagelayer Templates.
+The panels filter is selectively enabled or disabled based on template usage.
+* Prevented the row overlay from covering widget contents by adjusting CSS rules in `front-flex.less`.
+* Developer: Added `siteorigin_panels_data` filter.
+Allows for the filtering of `$panels_data` when `generate_css` is run.

 = 2.29.3 - 03 January 2023 =
 * Vantage Theme: Account for unmigrated legacy row layouts.